dozymoe/PyBuildTool/Readme.md

 You can specify the build dependencies of each target, per group, using `depends`.
-It is expected to be a list in the form of "tool_name:group_name", the same format you would used to specifically build that target.
+It is expected to be a list in the form of "tool_name" or "tool_name:group_name", the same format you would use to specifically build that target.

 `options` will be passed to the tool's module as python dict.
 Some keys have special meaning.

+`_source_sandboxed_` is used by `scons --watch`.
+Or used by any other tools that need to differentiate between transition files and real source files which the user modified.

 `_target_sandboxed_` is used by PyBuildTool.
 The file results of each tool are by default sandboxed in a directory.
 Use